ucb-stat133/stat133-fall-2017/tutorials/06-intro-to-functions.md

 -   R comes with many functions (and packages) that let us perform a wide variety of tasks.
 -   Most of the things we do in R is via calling some function.
 -   Sometimes, however, there's no function to do what we want to achieve.
--   Now we want to write functions ourselves
+-   When that's the case, you will want to write your own functions.
--   Idea: avoid repetitive coding (errors will creep in)

 ### Anatomy of a function